eduvpn/documentation/UPGRADE_DEBIAN_10_TO_11.md

 ## Step by Step

-On a typical system, the below instructions will upgrade your server without having to read through all the instructions listed above.
+On a typical system, the below instructions will upgrade your server without having to read through the release upgrade instructions linked above.
 Please look at every line and make sure you understand it.
 This ONLY works for systems that were installed with `deploy_debian.sh` and are fairly standard clean Debian installations.
 If your organization (heavily) modifies standard Debian you MAY run into trouble!
-You've been warned! :-)
+You have been warned! :-)

 ### Preparation